asyncapi/website/pages/docs/migration/migrating-to-v3.md

     address: "test/path"
 ```

-### Operation keywords
+## Operation keywords

-Another breaking change is that operations no longer are defined with `publish` and `subscribe` and their opposite meaning for your application.
-Instead, you define your application behavior directly with `send` and `receive` through an `action` property in the [Operation Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#operationObject).
+Another significant change is the shift away from defining operations using `publish` and `subscribe`, which had inverse meanings for your application.
+Now, you directly specify your application's behavior using `send` and `receive` via the `action` property in the [Operation Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#operationObject).

 <Asyncapi3OperationComparison className="my-8" />

-In v2, the `publish` and `subscribe` operations were always a great source of confusion, even to folks that knew the confusion.
+In v2, the `publish` and `subscribe` operations consistently caused confusion, even among those familiar with the intricacies.

-Because if you define `publish` it means others may `publish` to this channel because you (the application) subscribe to it, and `subscribe` meant others may subscribe to this channel because you publish to it.
+When you specified `publish`, it implied that others could `publish` to this channel since your application subscribed to it.
+Conversely, `subscribe` meant that others could subscribe because your application was the one publishing.

-In v3, the two operations are completely removed and replaced with an `action` property, that explicitly says what you (the application) do.
-Nothing about `others` and different perspectives to take into account.
+In v3, these operations have been entirely replaced with an `action` property that clearly indicates what your application does.
+That eliminates ambiguities related to other parties or differing perspectives.

-For more information about this publish and subscribe confusion, here are some more reading materials:
+Read more information about the confusion between publishing and subscribing:
 - Fran Méndez's [Proposal to solve publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618)
 - Nic Townsend's blog post [Demystifying the Semantics of Publish and Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics)

-Here is an example where, for simplicity, the application both consumes and produces messages to the test channel.
+Here is an example where the application both consumes and produces messages to the test channel:

 ```yml
 asyncapi: 2.6.0